 Advanced Therapy Solutions is a locally owned and operated therapy office.
-We offer and specialize in occupational, physical, speech, and feeding therapies for children.
-We offer speech, language, and feeding therapies for adults.
+We specialize in occupational, physical, speech, feeding & A.B.A. therapies for children.
+Although we are a pediatric specialty clinic, we do provide speech, language and feeding therapies for adults.
+We also offer individual & family counseling for children and adults.
 Our team of professionals work closely together to create specialized treatment plans for each individual.

 The Different Types of Pediatric Therapy

 Pediatric therapists evaluate and provide treatment for children who have problems in certain areas of development that can affect their quality of life.
 We have supplied a list of the different types of therapies we use to assist children.
 If you think your child is in need of pediatric therapy, give us a call at (931) 542-2168.

 Physical therapy helps develop the strength and range of motion children need to move through their environment easily and effectively.

 Occupational therapy uses the occupations of self-care, play and leisure activities to increase independence, enhance development, and/or prevent disability.